-Whatever style you choose, it’s REALLY important to be flexible and mould the style to suit your child’s individual needs.
+Whatever style you choose, it’s REALLY important to be flexible and mold the style to suit your child’s individual temperament needs.
 You may need to alter things a little or even change the style to suit your child’s particular needs.

 A good example of this is the ‘Controlled Crying’ method parents use with young children to support them to sleep.
 This parenting style does NOT work for every child.
 For instance, if you have a child with a ‘slow to warm up’ temperament, you will really struggle with the ‘Controlled Crying’ method.
 So understanding your child’s temperament for instance has a direct impact on how you should parent to support your child to get to sleep.

 So, take time to understand your child.
 Get to know your child’s need from your child’s point of view.
 In doing so, you will find parenting so much smoother and you will be doing your best to give your child the best chance to succeed in life too.